Stonesoft Corporation: Products

-The Stonesoft Firewall/VPN has placed in Gartner's Magic Quadrant for Enterprise Network Firewalls for several years, and is currently placed in the niche quadrant.
-Gartner notes that Stonesoft "serves a set of placements well – usually, high availability is key or when the leaders are otherwise not welcome".
-The Stonesoft firewall/VPN is regarded for its "robust performance and feature set relative to company resources, and it has a loyal customer base".

-The Stonesoft IPS has also placed in Gartner's Magic Quadrant for Network Intrusion Prevention, currently in the “visionaries” quadrant.
-It is also certified by ICSA Labs Network Intrusion Prevention and Detection category, and is one of only four vendors in the consortium to achieve that certification.
-Stonesoft has also received favorable reviews from NSS Labs for both the next generation firewall capability (2012) and the intrusion detection and prevention system.

 Controversy

 In 2008, the Helsinki Court of Appeal issued a decision in a case brought against Stonesoft and several members of its management team.
 The court "held that two members of the company's board of directors and a former CEO through gross negligence had failed to give a profit warning in due time".
 The issue at hand was discrepancies between the profitability forecasted in the company's year 2000 interim reports and the actual state of the company at that time.
 The reports indicated the company was sound and profitable, yet "a profit warning should in fact have been issued".
 The District Court of Helsinki had originally dismissed the claims in a decision on November 15, 2006.

 Advanced Evasion Techniques

 In 2010 Stonesoft informed the public about a new evasion technique that can bypass security defences.
-Stonesoft defines the Advanced Evasion Techniques (AETs) as ”virtually limitless in quantity and unrecognizable by conventional detection methods.
-They can work on all levels of the TCP/IP stack and work across many protocols or protocol combinations.”
+Stonesoft defines the Advanced Evasion Techniques (AETs) as "virtually limitless in quantity and unrecognizable by conventional detection methods.
+They can work on all levels of the TCP/IP stack and work across many protocols or protocol combinations."

 According to Max Nyman, Stonesoft Corporation's Senior Marketing Manager, AETs can deliver malicious code without detection and without leaving trace.

 On July 23, 2012 Stonesoft released a free tool that enables organisations to test their network security.